If you want to move to London or are already living there but want to change neighbourhoods, you’ve come to the right

 The downside is that living in this part of town is hard on the budget, due to the fact that properties have been in high demand lately.

 No matter that Maida Vale is positioned close to the centre of the city, it still gives out leafy suburb vibes.
 Similarly to some of the locations we’ve listed, this part of London wasn’t very popular amongst tenants and potential homebuyers in the past.
 Well, this isn’t the case anymore.
 Maida Vale is right next to trendy Little Venice, exactly where Regent’s and Grand Union canals meet.
 So, overall, this area is becoming increasingly attractive for its value-for-money relocation options.

 Clapham is one of the most popular areas among young people, who have just started their professional journey.
 This part of the capital has both amazing places for relaxation, like the famous Clapham Common and a vast array of shops, restaurants, bookstores, and cafés.
 If you want to go to the city centre, you’ll get there only in a few minutes with the excellent transport links from Clapham Junction.
 Also, if you are looking to travel outside of London, the underground train system can practically transport you to any part of the UK.

 The best places to live in London for families

 Looking for the ideal place to raise your children?
 Here are the best places to live in London for young families:

 Sutton is one of the most budget-friendly and desirable parts of London.
 This is all thanks to the low crime rates, many parks and big green spaces.
 Travelling to the central part of the capital only takes about 30 minutes.
-If you are interested in the schools in this area, Sutton has a lot to offer – there are a plenty of good grammar and primary school in this part of town.
+If you are interested in the schools in this area, Sutton has a lot to offer – there are plenty of good grammar and primary schools in this part of town.